GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/primitives_pages/findApertures.rst

 contains all the functions for fitting the aperture positions of the data.

 The ``Arm`` object then makes the following three steps:

 - An initial model of the spectrograph is constructed based on the parameters read-on from the lookup system;
-- The flat-field is convolved with the slit profile of the instrument, determined from the slit viewing camera
+- The reduced flat-field is convolved with the slit profile of the instrument, determined from the slit viewing camera
-- The initial model is fitted to the convolved flat field
+- The initial model is fitted to the result of the convolved flat field, which represents the location of the middle of each order.
+The result of this fit is then used in the spectra extraction as the basis for the location of the orders.

 A ``polyfit`` model FITS file is then written out to the calibration system.